Lenscraft Newsletter January 2018

 The Members Websites page recently on Lenscraft recently stopped working.
 I have now fixed this and took the opportunity to remove any sites which are no longer live.
 If I have removed your site and you want to have it relisted, please let me know the new web address.

-Equally, if you weren’t aware of this page and want me to add a link to your website, flickr page or other online portfolio, please use the form on the page to submit your details.
+Equally, if you weren’t aware of this page and want me to add a link to your website,

 Where to Find Me

 Recently I realised many Lenscraft members don’t know where to find my work and often end up missing out.
 Here’s a quick guide to some of the areas, which also appear in the footer of this email as shown below.

 This is the main Lenscraft website.
 As you’re reading this newsletter it means you’re a member.
 This gives you access to the restricted content in the